zainebmohamed/churn-modelling/README.md

 The core logic of the model building, optimisation and evaluation steps is wrapped in a 'ChurnClassifier' class.

-Minimal preprocessing is conducted on the data, including removing non-informative columns which will not be used in the model building stage.
+Minimal preprocessing is conducted on the data, removing non-informative columns which will not be used in the model building stage.

 ## Pipeline Construction
 - Encode categorical variables using OneHotEncoder